robvanlopik/Pots/Pot-to-Pots.md

 # Starting points

-With the above in mind and based pn my experience with the different drivers, I laid out the following principles that an "improved" (and maybe "simplified" PoT should follow.
+With the above in mind and based on my experience with the different drivers, I laid out the following principles that an "improved" (and maybe "simplified" PoT should follow.

 1. Layout must be separated from the basic functional model;
 2. Pins are designated by their default GPIO numbers;